opencor/opencor/src/plugins/3rdparty/LLVM/README.txt

            cd build
            cmake ..
 OR   cmake -G "Visual Studio 10" ..
            make       OR   msbuild LLVM.sln
        From there, the files were manually copied over.
-They can be found in the windows, linux and macosx folders of various LLVM (incl.
+They can be found in the windows, linux and osx folders of various LLVM (incl.
 Clang) folders.
-Note #2: OpencOR 'only' works on Windows, Linux and OS X, so we only need to target X86 at this stage.
+Note #2: OpencOR is currently supported on Windows, Linux and OS X, so we only need to target X86 at this stage.